Parental Rights Amendment to the United States Constitution

 The Parental Rights Amendment to the United States Constitution is a proposed change to the United States Constitution.
-The amendment's advocates say that it will allow parents' rights to direct the upbringing of their children, protected from federal interference, and the United Nations Convention on the Rights of the Child.
+The amendment's advocates say that it would ensure parents' rights to direct the upbringing of their children, protected from federal interference and the United Nations Convention on the Rights of the Child.
 The Amendment was first proposed during the 110th Congress as House Joint Resolution 97 in July 2008, but no action was taken during that Congress.
 The Amendment has been described as a "wedge issue" and part of the culture wars.

-The Amendment
+Text

 The current language (as proposed in H.J.Res.36) is as follows:

 Legislative history

 110th Congress (2007–2008)

 The Parental Rights Amendment was proposed by Rep. Pete Hoekstra (R-MI) as H.J.
 Res.
 97 on June 26, 2008, but had no additional sponsors.
 On July 28, 2008, it was referred to the Subcommittee on the Constitution, Civil Rights, and Civil Liberties.